New antidepressants: tackling treatment resistant depression

 Esketamine belongs to a class of medications called N-methyl D-aspartate (NMDA) receptor blockers and is derived from ketamine – a dissociative anesthetic used in hospitals and veterinary clinics.
 Ketamine actually has a long-standing history of being used to treat depression, with studies being conducted between 2000 and 2006 showing that it was a viable alternative treatment for depression.

-Ketamine can offer rapid relief for people with treatment resistant depression, with some people potentially feeling the benefits within around 40 minutes.
+Ketamine can offer rapid relief for people with treatment-resistant depression, with some people potentially feeling the benefits within around 40 minutes.
 This is in contrast to having to wait a few whole weeks for the effects of SSRIs to kick in – if they do at all.

-Esketamine itself also works differently to traditional antidepressants; instead of targeting certain neurotransmitters in the brain, such as serotonin and norepinephrine, it uniquely targets the glutamate system, which is the major excitatory neurotransmitter in the brain.
+Esketamine itself also works differently from traditional antidepressants; instead of targeting certain neurotransmitters in the brain, such as serotonin and norepinephrine, it uniquely targets the glutamate system, which is the major excitatory neurotransmitter in the brain.
 Essentially, esketamine binds to the inhibitory neurons in the brain, causing net excitation in the areas of the brain that are part of the depression circuit.

-Spravato is a nasal spray to be used in conjunction with an oral antidepressant for the treatment of depression in adults who have tried other antidepressant medications but have not benefited from them – a.k.a treatment resistant depression.
+Spravato is a nasal spray to be used in conjunction with an oral antidepressant for the treatment of depression in adults who have tried other antidepressant medications but have not benefited from them – a.k.a treatment-resistant depression.

-However, Spravato is only to be used under supervision of a healthcare provider in a certified doctor’s office or clinic due to the risk of serious adverse outcomes resulting from sedation and dissociation, and the potential abuse and misuse of the drug.
+However, Spravato is only to be used under the supervision of a healthcare provider in a certified doctor’s office or clinic due to the risk of serious adverse outcomes resulting from sedation and dissociation, and the potential abuse and misuse of the drug.

 As well as esketamine, Auvelity is another recently approved antidepressant, after receiving FDA approval just last year, and is a combination of dextromethorphan – best known as a cough suppressant – and bupropion – used to treat major depressive disorder and facilitate tobacco cessation.
-While dextromethorphan affects NMDA, glutamate-1 and sigma-1 receptors in the brain, which have all been implicated in the pathophysiology of depression, bupropion’s cytochrome P450 inhibition boosts dextromethorphan’s blood levels, allowing for once daily dosing.
+While dextromethorphan affects NMDA, glutamate-1, and sigma-1 receptors in the brain, which have all been implicated in the pathophysiology of depression, bupropion’s cytochrome P450 inhibition boosts dextromethorphan’s blood levels, allowing for once-daily dosing.

-Auvelity is also thought to provide faster-acting relief than traditional antidepressants and could be especially effective for people with treatment resistant depression, providing relief within one week of commencement.
+Auvelity is also thought to provide faster-acting relief than traditional antidepressants and could be especially effective for people with treatment-resistant depression, providing relief within one week of commencement.

 This is because, not only is it fast-acting – some people may feel better within two or three days – but only a 2-week course is required, with the effects being sustained well beyond the period of those two weeks.
-This takes away the burden of having to take antidepressants chronically, and also helps to minimize any potential side effects.
+This takes away the burden of having to take antidepressants chronically and also helps to minimize any potential side effects.

 “Zuranolone specifically works on inhibitory signaling, or the GABA pathway, and in working in these 2 weeks, we believe that it has an ability, or potential ability, to reset some of the dysfunctional networks in the brain, which we think have an impact on mood.”

-Combining medication with psychological support
+Combining medication with psychological support and exercise

 On top of taking antidepressants, it is important to remember that seeking psychological support is also extremely effective for people suffering from depression, as medication alone might not work if the core issues of their depression are not dealt with or made manageable.